The Advisory Board

 Among other activities, the Advisory board:

-The Advisory Board members are:
+The Advisory Board members were:

 Giorgio dell’Amico.
 Giorgio has been a professional educator since 1992 and works for the social cooperative Caleidos in projects relating to immigration and asylum.
 Currently, for the cooperative, he coordinates one of the host projects welcoming approximately 1,200 people to the province.
 Since 2007 he has been the national representative for the Italian LGBTI NGO Arcigay on issues relating to immigration and asylum.
 He has participated in various national and European projects and is also involved in training for professionals working with LGBTI asylum seekers and refugees.